 The Power of Content

 It is important to know to whom you are writing.
-If your content is super lengthy, but your audience is native, you may face backdrop at the beginner stage.
+If your content is super lengthy, but your audience is native, you may face a setback at the beginner stage.

 It shouldn’t be full of jargon and buzzwords.
 Try to make it engaging.
 At least a user must be able to understand your concept in a layman’s language.